 However, in response to COVID-19 USCIS issued a statement clarifying that “if the alien is prevented from working or attending school, and must rely on public benefits for the duration of the COVID-19 outbreak and recovery phase, the alien can provide an explanation and relevant supporting documentation.
 To the extent relevant and credible, USCIS will take all such evidence into consideration in the totality of the alien’s circumstance.”

-In cases where the visa holder’s employer, school, or university has voluntarily shut down operations to prevent the spread of COVID-19 or there are “disease prevention methods such as social distancing or quarantine” the visa holder may submit a statement with his or her application for adjustment of status to explain how they have affected the individual in relation to USCIS public charge inadmissibility determination.
+In cases where the visa holder’s employer, school, or university has voluntarily shut down operations to prevent the spread of COVID-19 or there are “disease prevention methods such as social distancing or quarantine” the visa holder may a statement with his or her application for adjustment of status to explain how they have affected the individual in relation to USCIS public charge inadmissibility determination.

 A visa holder placed on unpaid leave may be able to receive state-funded benefits and some but not all federal benefits (see the specific list and exceptions) and not be deemed to have been out of status or a public charge.

 Prohibited federal funds are:

 The list of public benefits considered in the public charge ground of inadmissibility includes most forms of federally funded Medicaid (for those over 21).